-Wok vs Pan, what should be used in a traditional kitchen.
-Although most chinese home and even professional cook would swear by the Wok, a wok is only truly effective at a restraunt with a professional burner.
-If you ever step foot in a Chinese Wok Station, you will see that the flame that is outputted from a Wok looks like an actual jet engine.
+Wok vs Pan, is one better than the other?
+Although most Chinese home and even professional chef have one at home.
+A wok is only useful in a restaurant.
+If you ever step foot in a Chinese Wok Station, you will see a jet like flame.
 Dont believe me?
-Check out the video below.
+Watch the video below.

 How a Traditional Wok is Designed

 Manufacturers are not dumb, they know that the rounded bottom pans will not sell well.
-So they designed flat bottom wok to mesh with how the average American Kitchen is designed.
+So they designed flat bottom wok to with our home range.
 By increasing the flat surface area, they increase the amount of heat that is outputted by the wok.
 If they dont do this, only the portion of the wok that is in direct contact of the fire will get hot.
-The other area of the wok will be too far away from the heat source.
-Food will steam instead of ry.
+The other area of the wok will be relatively cool.
+Food will steam instead of fry.

 Wok vs Pan Handle